Senate Repubs Refresh Bill to Boost Leadership in DoE Cyber Office

-A group of Republican senators recently reintroduced legislation on that would require that the Energy Department’s (DoE) Office of Cybersecurity, Energy Security, and Emergency Response (CESER) be led by a Senate-confirmed assistant secretary.
+A group of Republican senators recently reintroduced legislation that would require that the Energy Department’s (DoE) Office of Cybersecurity, Energy Security, and Emergency Response (CESER) be led by a Senate-confirmed assistant secretary.

 The department’s cyber office was created in 2018 and was initially led by a Senate-confirmed assistant secretary.
 But the office is currently headed by an unconfirmed director, the senators’ press release notes.